WhackJobInt/postal3scriptdocs/docs/weapon_reload_throwgrenade.md

 				{
 					actions
 					{
-						// Do nothing but throw grenades at the Player every 5 seconds SetSquadRelation player_squad:enemy:10
+						// Do nothing but throw molotovs at the Player every 5 seconds SetSquadRelation player_squad:enemy:10
 						TargetPlayer 1
 						Wait 1